 The small cafe in Uptown was pretty busy for a cold Sunday in the city.
 As I am such many of the other places were packed as well.
 It is, of course, the first Sunday of the new year, which meant everyone was eagerly trying to capture their moments of this “first” day and share them with the whole world.
 But I digress.

 I was seated by Ann, the front-line manager who was filled with a happy spirit and tons of energy.
 Ann explained that many of the specials were already gone for the day.
 I really had my hopes on a pork dish listed on the winters special menu.

 I poked around to see what else I could try.
 No bacon and eggs for me, I can cook that at home.
 I opted on the crawfish omelet with house potatoes and a cup of green tea.

-The food took a while, but I am always hesitant when a meal comes out too fast anyways.
+The food took a while, but I am always hesitant when a meal comes out too fast anyway.
 Everything was hot, fresh, and filling.
-Even though I was really hoping to have one of the brunch specials that day, Ann reassured me that some would be add to the regular menus soon and that I should come back on earlier on Sundays or Saturday mornings.
+Even though I was really hoping to have one of the brunch specials that day, Ann reassured me that some would be added to the regular menus soon and that I should come back on earlier on Sundays or Saturday mornings.
 Which, I definitely plan on doing!

-Checkout either location in Garfield Park or Uptown for yourself.
+Check out either location in Garfield Park or Uptown for yourself.
 My recommendation is to check out the neighborhoods while you are there.
-Uptown is rich with cultural and the observatory in Garfield Park is a definite must see year-around.
+Uptown is rich with cultural, and the observatory in Garfield Park is a definite must see year-around.